Mike Slinn

 Why Virtualize Ruby?

-It is better to use virtualized user- and project-specific Ruby instances, instead of working with a system-wide installation of Ruby.
+It is better to use virtualized user- and project-specific Ruby instances instead of working with a system-wide installation of Ruby.
 This allows you to install and upgrade Ruby packages without using supervisor privileges.
-Also, virtualized instances allows you to work on many different independent Ruby projects at the same time, without package version collisions.

-Docker is over-sold.
-It adds unnecessary complexity to software projects.
-Instead of virtualizing the entire software environment, as docker attempts to do, virtualizing the Ruby programming environment as described in this blog post, Python venv, or node.js nvm are much easier and more productive approaches.
+Instead of virtualizing the entire software environment, as docker attempts to do, virtualize the Ruby programming environment as described in this article.
+Your system will run faster, plus setup and maintenance will be simpler.

 I think docker has been pushed hard in the media because it is a gateway technology to PaSS.
 This is a trend that PaSS vendors like AWS and Azure want to encourage, but customers are pushing back.

-Let’s consider 3 of the available options:
+Let’s briefly consider three of the available options:

 2. As a regular user using the rbenv Ruby version manager.
-This is by far the most popular option for software developers, in part because it is lightweight, also because it works so well on Linux and Mac.
+This is by far the most popular option for software developers, in part because it is lightweight and also because it works so well on Linux and Mac.
 This option does not require you to mess around with environment variables.

 If you use a Mac, this option provides the best experience.
-Jump to this section.

 Standalone Ruby

 This is how to perform the first option described above: installing the current version of Ruby without a version manager.
+I have done my best to discourage you from following this path, and to motivate you to install rbenv instead.

 ri